-Held the second Saturday in June, Harriet Beecher Stowe’s Community Birthday Celebration features discounted house tours and free family activities such as horse-drawn carriage rides, 19th century lawn games, and birthday cake.
+Held the second Saturday in June, Harriet Beecher Stowe’s Community Birthday Celebration features free family activities.

-Contact us to bring Stowe to Go to your school.
+Contact us to bring Stowe on the Go to you.